-If you're the owner or IT admin for your organization's domain name, you can unlock account (identity) management features, such as the ability to create user accounts and manage user profiles and password strength.
+If you're the owner or IT admin for your organization's domain name, you can unlock admin features, such as the ability to create user accounts, manage user profiles, and control password strength.
 Unlock features by verifying you own your domain.

 You can verify your domain:

-- After signing up for a Google service, like Essentials or Chrome Enterprise, and trying it out with your team.
+- After signing up for a Google service, like Google Workspace Essentials Starter, Chrome Enterprise, or Chrome Browser Cloud Management and trying it out with your team.

 - After someone else at your domain signs up for an email-verified Google service.
 In this case, you take over management of the Google service for your organization.

 When you verify your domain for a Google service:

 - You assume full administrative control of all user accounts in your organization.
 You can create user accounts, manage user profiles and security settings, and more.